-10.7 - Please list the different assessment methods used.
+- 10.7 Please list the different assessment methods used.
 Please provide weblinks to the guidance for the assessment methods.
-Environmental impact assessments

-10.8 - Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?
+Scientific and Methodological Council on Cultural Heritage - 10.8 Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?

-There is no national capacity building strategy in relation to World Heritage conservation, protection, presentation and management but capacity building is being done on an ad hoc basis
+There is a national capacity building strategy in relation to World Heritage conservation, protection and management but there are some deficiencies in its implementation

 10.9 - Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?
 There is capacity at the institutional level to conduct research specifically for World Heritage issues but it could be improved.